JRhin/Product-reviews-sentiment-analysis/README.md

 ## Model selection

 In the first part of the homework we try different combinations of encoding techniques and machine learning models to compare them.
-Go to the notebook for further information abouot our choices. <a target="_blank" href="https://colab.research.google.com/github/Engrima18/ProductSentimentAnalysis/blob/main/ADMLT2023_HW4_notebook.ipynb">
+Go to the notebook for further information about our choices. <a target="_blank" href="https://colab.research.google.com/github/Engrima18/ProductSentimentAnalysis/blob/main/ADMLT2023_HW4_notebook.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>
 <br />